ahmadfirdaus22/mini-social/README.md

 # Set Up Web
 1. Clone the repository to your local
 2. Open in your vs code or other
-3. Open the backend file and copy env example
+3. Open the backend file and copy .env.example (Don't forget change the name to just .env)
+4. after you have the env file change the database inside the env also the password and username
-4. In terminal run cd backend and do composer install
+6. In terminal run cd backend and do composer install
-5. Don't forget to run php artisan key:generate
+7. Don't forget to run php artisan key:generate
-6. run cd .. and then cd frontend after that you can do npm install
+8. run cd .. and then cd frontend after that you can do npm install

 # Run The Web
 1. Open the code in your vs code